-Those gorgeous, sparkling icicles hanging picturesquely from your roof could be hiding a very big headache-to-come: ice dams.
+Winter can be beautiful and picturesque, but it can also wreak havoc on buildings.
+Those sparkling icicles hanging from your roof could be hiding a major problem: ice dams.

-REMOVE SNOW: Keeping the snow from accumulating on the roof.
+Your first line of defense in ice prevention is simply to keep snow from accumulating on the roof.
 Use an ice rake to gently and evenly remove snow from the roof, so that one portion of the roof is not supporting more weight than another section.
 Leave a marginal amount of snow on the roof.
 Scraping all the way down to the roof’s surface may damage the shingles or roof covering.
 (CAUTION: Be careful not to brush large amounts of snow down on top of you!
 Heavy falling snow and debris can result in serious injuries.)

 Adding small vents in an attic helps keep warm air from gathering underneath the roof.
 However, if the roof or attic is properly sealed and insulated, vents are unnecessary.

 In a pinch, fill a sock or an old pair of pantyhose with a non-corrosive ice melt.
 Do NOT use rock salt!
 Carefully place the sock across the ice dam.
 (CAUTION: Do NOT attempt to do this on a ladder!
 Position the sock with a snow rake or broom from the ground.)

+If you live in a climate where ice dams are common, consider a RHINO Steel building.
 Steel buildings typically do not have eave overhangs, so ice dams are far less likely to form.
 In addition, the slicker metal roofing on a steel building sheds ice, water, and snow more easily, so it is less prone to form ice dams.

 RHINO steel buildings meet or exceed all snow loads, wind loads, and local building codes for the lifetime of the structure — guaranteed.
 In addition, RHINO’s extra thick Pro-Value Insulation system keeps warm air inside, rather than letting it radiate through the roof.